astralarya/patterns-make/README.md

 ## Patterns

-Each directory contains a barebones Makefile project
+Each directory contains a barebones Makefile project.

+You can make a tarball of a project by navigating to the project directory and using:

+    make tar

+to create a \*.tar.gz containing the project.